neo1908/blog/content/posts/internal-lets-encrypt.md

 ## Automation setup

-I've started to use [ansible-semaphore](https://ansible-semaphore.com/) to mange my playbooks.
+I've started to use [ansible-semaphore](https://ansible-semaphore.com/) to manage my playbooks.
 It's pretty simple to setup and use.
 I have an ansible script that will generate and deploy certs automatically.
 It runs once a day at about 2AM

 The idea is to have TLS / SSL on as much as possible but to not have to think about it - everything should be as automated.